Silent Alarm: Music

 Many of the arrangements on Silent Alarm are strongly percussive.
 The leading song, "Like Eating Glass", was inspired by a remix of The Smiths' "There Is a Light That Never Goes Out" Okereke heard in 2002.
 Its drum track was deliberately mixed louder than usual to add emphasis to the album's opening.
 "Helicopter" has a quick tempo of 171 beats per minute, while "Positive Tension" begins with a solitary bassline and builds up pace, first with a rhythmic drumming pattern, and then with a guitar solo towards its conclusion.
 "Banquet" involves lead guitar and rhythm guitar playing in syncopation, while "Blue Light" has a slower tempo and a crescendo towards the end.
 During the studio sessions, the Bloc Party EP version of "She's Hearing Voices" was reworked to include reverberation and stereo separation of the instrumental parts.
 "This Modern Love" begins minimally with panned vocals before the rhythm section enters the mix and the song intensifies.

 The second half of Silent Alarm includes more studio effects.
 "Pioneers" opens with a series of delayed guitar harmonics, while "Price of Gas" is driven by a marching-like sound created by Moakes walking in the studio with planks of wood strapped to his feet.
 "So Here We Are" is the only track on the album to not include vocal overdubbing.
 The song contains layered audio tracks of guitar and is followed by "Luno", which begins with 32 bars of bass guitar and drums.
-"Plans" has a slower tempo and uses a synthesizer and effects such as flanging during the chorus.
+"Plans" has a slower tempo and uses a synthesiser and effects such as flanging during the chorus.
 The final track, "Compliments", incorporates an electronic drum kit and the use of reverberation.